ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt01_introduction.md

 layout: learningpathall
 ---

 Ray tracing is a technique to render images using ray casting methods to simulate light transport.
-Historically, this was not suitable for real-time computer graphics or gaming, and was mostly used by CGI or movies.
+Historically, this was not suitable for real-time computer graphics or gaming, and was mostly used by CGI in movies.

 Vulkan includes a new set of extensions for ray intersection tests, designed to facilitate ray tracing.